 The entertainment industry offers a pool of opportunity where you can spark a career.
-Therefore, if you’re both artistic and tech-savvy at the same time, taking up Bachelor of Arts in Multimedia Arts or BMA is your best choice.
+Therefore, if you’re both artistic and tech-savvy at the same time, taking up Bachelor of Multimedia Arts is your best choice.
 Due to the demand for progress and innovations, a continuous need for pro artists and film enthusiasts like you matters.
 You can start by defining the difference between special effects and visual effects.
 Fortunately, CIIT Philippines, a Multimedia Arts school, shares a comprehensive write-up to help you cognize how they differ.

 Special Effects vs. Visual Effects (VFX): How Do They Differ from Each Other?

 By definition, special effects are what you physically add into a scene to achieve a set.
 Usually, field professionals refer to it as SFX and it’s what happens in the real setting.
 It requires tangible efforts to create a scene that won’t occur naturally.
 For example, a scene involves an explosion part where the antagonist and the lead character fights.
 Artists can throw a match in a small basin filled with gasoline.
 This creates an explosion that adds snap during the film recording.